 Guidance for Air

-The following guidance was developed by the Minnesota Department of Health (MDH) in 2013 in response to investigations conducted with the Minnesota Pollution Control Agency (MPCA) concerning TCE in water under foundations of homes.
-For the supporting information used to derive this guidance, please contact the Site Assessment and Consultation Unit or refer to the document Trichloroethylene (TCE): Screening Values & Measurement, dated December 15, 2013 (PDF: 247KB/13 pages).
+The following guidance was developed by the Minnesota Department of Health (MDH) in 2013 in response to vapor intrusion investigations conducted with the Minnesota Pollution Control Agency (MPCA).
+For the supporting information used to derive this guidance, please contact the Site Assessment and Consultation Unit or refer to the document Trichloroethylene (TCE) in Air (PDF).

 December 31, 2013